♫ Listening to: Weakness by Alice Ivy and Sycco ♫

 If you have a trick for making cookies last a long time, please tell me, because I’m eating 4-5 of these a day, and I’m worried that I might not be able to save any for my valentines!

-If you’re eating or giving them away within a week, just store them in a tupperware on the counter.
+If you’re eating or giving them away within a week, just store them in an airtight container (tupperware) on the counter.
 If you made these more than a week before you plan to give them to people (like I did), you can store the tupperware in the freezer for up to 3 months.
 One thing I do recommend though, is to place a little piece of parchment paper (or wax paper) in between each one if you stack them, to make sure they don’t stick to each other.
 Always make sure your cookies have cooled completely before transferring them to tupperware.

 Can I make more than 7 cookies?